 Imagine that you perceive various threats, challenges, or even attacks to various components of your perceived identity.
 Where the components fall on your rank-ordered list should tell us a great deal about how you re likely to react.
 If "blogger" falls fairly low on my list while "teacher" is high, we could predict that my reaction to being told I am a bad teacher would be more potent than having my blogging criticized.

 This raises some interesting questions about ourselves and others.
 Where exactly would "atheist" fall on your list?
 Might this tell us something about how likely you are to embrace atheist activism or to respond to anti-atheist bigotry?
+It seems reasonable to suggest that it could tell us something about how you would react to criticism of atheism.

 Consider Christians for a moment.
 Might the relative position of "Christian" on someone's list tell us about the strength of their persecution complex, the intensity of their delusional system, their views of atheists, etc.?
-Perhaps some Christians seem to be in a constant state of outrage because "Christian" is way too high on their list.
+Perhaps some Christians seem to be in a constant state of outrage when encountering atheists because "Christian" is way too high on their list.

 To a great extent, the roles we occupy are voluntary.
 I have little control over the fact that I am someone's son, but I could certainly quit my job and no longer conduct research.
 I could also reorder my priorities, making one role more important and another less important.
 So, even where I do not have complete choice over the roles that form my identity, I have considerable choice in how I arrange my priorities.